 Label: Metal Blade Records

-Annihilation Absloute is full of straight-ahead metal without frill or fluff.
-Lead track “Stop the Race” sets the tone with gritty, hard-nosed riffing and vocalist Ron Angell’s edgy, commanding voice and when he cuts loose with those great screams during the chorus, it sticks in the brain forevermore.
-It’s such a simple song, but works so well and kicks a lot of ass (that’s 80s metal for ya!).
-They pump up the power for “Fight for Your Life” and it’s heavy, instantly accessible and must have sounded awesome live.
+Annihilation Absolute is full of straight-ahead metal without frill or fluff.
+Lead track “Stop the Race” sets the tone with gritty, hard-nosed riffing and vocalist Ron Angell’s edgy, commanding voice.
+When he cuts loose with those great screams during the chorus, it sticks in the brain forevermore.
+It’s such a simple song, but works so well and kicks a ton of ass (that’s 80s metal for ya!).
+They pump up the power for “Fight for Your Life” which is heavy, instantly accessible, and must have sounded awesome live.
 The “single” of the album, “Burn Forever” is a stately, regal sounding affair with a larger-than-life vibe and when Angell’s slick, anthemic singing is paired with Steve Mironovich’s crunchy riffing and soaring, but sloppy solos, it’s like mana from Metal Heaven (A.K.A.
 Valhalla).

 Though A.J.
 Pero was the “face” of the band because of his higher profile gig, their sound hummed because of the fusion of Angell’s vocals and Mironovich’s riffing and soloing.
 Angell wasn’t the most talented singer, but he had the kind of voice that sells metal to the masses and his ability to rock a working class mid-range, yet still hit those high notes really put the songs over.
 Likewise, nobody ever accused Mironovich of being an Yngwie-clone, but his unhinged, free-for-all solos are a joy to hear and he had a knack for writing simple, ultra-effective riffs to drive the songs.

-As with many 80s albums, the sound leaves something to be desired and it’s slightly muffled, muddy and echo-filled, though the guitars have a terrifically raw, hard tone that hits with power.
+As with many 80s albums, the sound leaves something to be desired and it’s slightly muffled, muddy and reverb-filled, though the guitars have a terrifically raw, hard tone that hit with power.
 With the passing of so much time, even the glitches in the production makes it feel all the more retro and authentic.